Code-Institute-Submissions/ci_milestone2/README.md

 - Swiper.js infinite loop
 Could not make the swiper infinite loop work when the data comes from the API.
 The swiper achieves the "infinite" effect by duplicating 3 or 4 slides on the HTML.
 When the data comes from the API, the swiper duplicates the slide however there is no data in it, which results in slides being shown empty in the carousel.
 [Demo of what was planned to be implemented](https://swiperjs.com/demos/200-infinite-loop.html).

-And the new features that would be nice to have are:
+The features that would be nice to have are:
 - Sorting and filtering options for the search results
 - Button to "see more" recipes, not only the first 8 presented
 - Registration/Profile page where the user can create a wish list and post recipes

 ## Technologies
 This project was built using HTML, CSS and JavaScript.
 An extra effort has been made to use pure Vanilla JavaScript rather than jQuery, with the intention of learning the foundation of the language and becoming more familiar with JavaScript concepts.

 In terms of styling, this website utilised the framework Bootstrap to support through the implementation of a mobile first approach and the preprocessor SASS.
 Due to the size of the project, the SASS files were divided into partials according to the sections of the website which makes the directory tidier and easier to locate a specific file.